evert/evert.github.com/resume.md

 </ul>

-Because of this, I've been published in both PHP Architect (a paper PHP magazine), and PHP Advent (now defunct series of articles).
+Because of this, I've been published in both PHP Architect (a paper PHP magazine) and PHP Advent (now defunct series of articles).

 ### Ketting